reemashabibi/2022-GP1-06/README.md

   #### Android Applications:
    * Option 1: Using APK file:

-    1. open your Android settings
+    1. open your Android settings.
-    2. scroll down and tap Apps or Biometrics and Security
+    2. scroll down and tap Apps or Biometrics and Security.
-    3. Tap Special app access
+    3. Tap Special app access.
-    4. Tap Install unknown apps
+    4. Tap Install unknown apps.
-    5. Select a file manager app,either Files by google or My files and allow installing from it
+    5. Select a file manager app,either Files by google or My files and allow installing from it.
-    6. Download the APK file to your PC
+    6. Download the APK file to your PC.
-    7. Connect your Android device to your PC via USB
+    7. Connect your Android device to your PC via USB.
     8. Navigate to the Halaqa APK file on the computer.
 Right click on it and send to your Android device.
     9. Open your Android file manager and Locate to Halaqa APK file and tap on it.
     10. Tap on install, then tap on Done.

    * Option 2: Applying the following steps:

     1. Internet connection.
     2. Install code.
     3. Applicable virtual machine Or linked phone.